 Except for certain charter amendments that would alter only the contract rights of a particular class of common stock, in which case the holders of shares of that class have exclusive voting rights on the amendment and no holders of any other class or series of shares will be entitled to vote thereon, the holders of each class of shares of our common stock are entitled to one vote per share on all matters voted on by stockholders, including the election of our directors.
 Our charter does not provide for cumulative voting in the election of directors.
 Therefore, the holders of a majority of the outstanding shares of our common stock can elect our entire board of directors.
-Subject to any preferential rights of any outstanding class or series of preferred stock, the holders of shares of our common stock are entitled to receive all assets available for distribution to stockholders.
+Subject to any preferential rights of any outstanding class or series of preferred stock, the holders of shares of our common stock are entitled to such distributions as may be authorized from time to time by our board of directors out of legally available funds and declared by us and, upon liquidation, are entitled to receive all assets available for distribution to stockholders.
 All shares of our common stock issued in the offering will be fully paid and non-assessable shares of common stock.
 Holders of shares of our common stock will not have preemptive rights, which means that you will not have an automatic option to purchase any new shares of common stock that we issue, or have appraisal rights, unless our board of directors determines that appraisal rights apply, with respect to all or any classes or series of our stock, to one or more transactions occurring after the date of such determination in connection with which stockholders would otherwise be entitled to exercise such rights.
 Stockholders are not liable for our acts or obligations due to their status as stockholders.